bchase/stripe-servant/README.md

 These types contain the metadata for the request, which _always_ includes a `RequestId`, but will also contain more fields for the last two types.

-With that out of the way, let's see how we get at our data and metadata.
-We'll accomplish this when we move into the `Stripe` monad:
+Moving on, we'll get ourselves into the `Stripe` monad:

 ```haskell
 -- if we're interested in the `RequestId` or metadata, we can use these functions: